Eddy diffusivity in homogeneous isotropic turbulence

-For each flow Reynolds number, equations (\ref{eq:GMT}) and (\ref{eq:GST}) are solved for $k$=0.25, 0.5, 1, 2, 4, and 8.
-For cases with $k<1$ equations~(\ref{eq:GMT}) and (\ref{eq:GST}) are solved in domains with length $8\pi$ in the $x_1$ direction where the velocity field $u_j$ is obtained by four times copying the nominal periodic HIT solution.

 The computational grids use $64^3$, $128^3$, and $256^3$ mesh points respectively for cases with $\text{Re}_\lambda=$ 26, 40 and 67.
-The only exception is the case of $\text{Re}_\lambda=$26 and $k$=8 where a $128^3$ mesh is used to allow more accuracy in capturing high wavenumbers.

-In addition to these calculations, we analyzed cases to study the limit of $k=0$.
-In this limit, one can assume locally linear mean profiles as $\overline{c}=x_1$ while fluctuations remain statistically locally homogeneous.
-In other words, MFM analysis of scalar transport in the limit of $k\rightarrow0$ collapses to methods described in homogenization theories \cite{Majda}.
-According to these methods, one can substitute the linear mean explicitly in the governing equations, e.g., Equation (\ref{eq:GST}), and obtain a direct equation for fluctuating quantities that can be solved on a periodic domain.
-In this case we used the inverse macroscopic forcing methodology (IMFM)\cite{Park} to compute the eddy-diffusivity coefficient.
-We extended the same method for analysis of Equation~(\ref{eq:GMT}) in the limit of $k\rightarrow0$.
+For each flow Reynolds number, equations (\ref{eq:scalarsource}) and (\ref{eq:GMT}) are solved for $k$=0.25, 0.5, 1, 2, 4, and 8.
+To accommodate all wavenumbers, equations (\ref{eq:scalarsource}) and (\ref{eq:GMT}) are solved on a computational domain with length $8\pi$ in the $x_1$ direction, where the velocity field ${\bf u}$ is obtained by the periodic extension of the nominal HIT solution for $x_1>2\pi$.